 - Be prepared.
 Keep your freezer stocked with ingredients and pre-cooked dinners (batch cooked dinners such as chilli)

 - 20 minutes.
 You can get loads done in 20 minutes, instead of wasting 20 minutes on social media use the time to cook or prep some food.

 - Treat yourself.
 Always trying to be good is a bit boring every now and then have a big slice of cake with friends, balance is key!

 We want to eat like an athlete, where should we start?

-Start with your ingredients look for colour which will ensure that you are getting antioxidants, vitamins and minerals.
+Start with your ingredients, so look for colour which will ensure that you are getting antioxidants, vitamins and minerals.
 Try to cook from scratch where possible as this gives you a great base for delivering your nutritional requirements, it also allows you to be in control of what you are consuming.
-Don't make loads of changes at once, always try to make small changes that are doable.
+Don’t make loads of changes at once, always try to make small changes that are doable.